-If the claim is about events that happened before 6 April 2014, there is a set procedure which the worker can use to obtain information from you.
+If the claim is about something that happened before 6 April 2014, there is a set procedure which you can use to obtain information from the employer.
 It includes a set form called 'the questionnaire' or 'questions procedure' available at:

-https://www.gov.uk/government/publications/discrimination-and-other-prohibited-conduct-complaints-questionnaire
+www.gov.uk/government/publications/discrimination-and-other-prohibited-conduct-complaints-questionnaire

-The questionnaire form does not need to be used, provided the worker uses the specified questions used in the form.
+The form does not need to be used, provided the specified questions are adopted.

-If you receive questions from someone, you are not legally required to reply to the request, or to answer the questions, but it may harm your case if you do not.
+If you send questions to an employer under this procedure, they are not legally required to reply or to answer the questions, but it may harm their case if they do not.